chaunceygardiner/weewx-loopdata/docs/field-reference.md

 ## Overriding the unit of a field

-By default every field is converted to the unit the target report calls for.
+By default every field is converted to the unit the declaring report calls for.
 A field may instead name an explicit unit, exactly as WeeWX report tags allow (e.g. `$current.outTemp.degree_C`).
 The unit goes right after the aggregation, before the optional `round(n)` and format spec.
 Any unit WeeWX